What is LLB: Full Form, Course Duration, Admission 2025, Colleges, Salary & Scope

 However, every law school/ university in India provides a relaxation of 5 percent marks to Scheduled Caste or Scheduled Tribe candidates.
 Candidates must ensure that they have an excellent academic performance because many colleges also provide scholarships to candidates who have scored top ranks in their entrance examinations.

-However, you cannot pursue a three-year LLB degree immediately after completing Class 12 or without graduation.
+However, you cannot pursue a three-year LLB degree immediately after completing Class 12 or without graduating.
 The basic eligibility requirement for pursuing an LLB programme is a bachelor's degree in any discipline from a recognised university with a minimum of 45-50% marks.

 No, you cannot pursue a 3 year LLB immediately after passing Class 12 or without graduation.
 The basic eligibility requirement for pursuing an LLB course is a bachelor's degree in any discipline from a recognised university with a minimum of 45-50 percent marks.